espressomd/espresso/doc/sphinx/magnetostatics.rst

   system.actors.add(dds)

-For testing purposes, a variant of the dipolar direct sum is available which adds periodic copies to the system in periodic directions (:class:`~espressomd.magnetostatics.DipolarDirectSumWithReplicaCpu`).
+For testing purposes, a variant of the dipolar direct sum is available which adds periodic copies to the system in periodic directions:
+:class:`~espressomd.magnetostatics.DipolarDirectSumWithReplicaCpu`.

-The dipolar direct sum methods are very slow, and the CPU-based implementations do not support MPI parallelization.
-They are not intended to do simulations, but rather to check the results you get from more efficient methods like P3M.
+As it is very slow, this method is not intended to do simulations, but rather to check the results you get from more efficient methods like P3M.

+:class:`~espressomd.magnetostatics.DipolarDirectSumCpu` and
+:class:`~espressomd.magnetostatics.DipolarDirectSumWithReplicaCpu`
+do not support MPI parallelization.